Aisbergg/ansible-role-docker_compose_containers/README.md

   - webserver
 ```

-If this run order is in place then all configuration which are using the `phpmyadmin` template will be manged before those using `webserver`.
+If this run order is in place then all configurations that make use of the `phpmyadmin` template will be manged before those using `webserver`.

 ### Examples